Koreans in Japan: Legal alias

 Registered aliens in Japan are allowed to adopt a registered alias (通称名, tsūshōmei), often abbreviated to tsūmei (通名), as their legal name.
 Traditionally, Zainichi Koreans have used Japanese-style names in public, but some Zainichi Koreans, including celebrities and professional athletes, use their original Korean names.
 Well-known ethnic Koreans who use Japanese names include Hanshin Tigers star Tomoaki Kanemoto, pro wrestlers Riki Choshu and Akira Maeda, and controversial judoka and mixed martial artist Yoshihiro Akiyama.

-During the Korea-Japan 2002 World Cup, a Mindan newspaper conducted a survey regarding the use of aliases.
-Fifty percent of those polled said that they always only use an alias, while thirteen percent stated they use their original name.
-Thirty-three percent stated that they use either depending on the situation.
-In another survey, over 90% of ethnic Koreans in Japan have a Japanese-sounding name in addition to a Korean one.
-Eighty percent stated that they used their Japanese names when in Japanese company, and 30.3% stated that they used their Japanese names "almost exclusively".
+During the Korea-Japan 2002 FIFA World Cup, a Mindan newspaper conducted a survey regarding the use of aliases.
+50% of those polled said that they always use an alias, while 13% stated they always use their original name.
+33% stated that they use either depending on the situation.
+In a 1986 survey, over 90% of ethnic Koreans in Japan reported having a Japanese-sounding name in addition to a Korean one.
+In a 1998 study, 80% stated that they used their Japanese names when in Japanese company, and 30% stated that they used their Japanese names "almost exclusively".

 Zainichi in the Japanese labor market

-Zainichi Koreans are said to mainly engage in pachinko parlors, restaurants/bars, and construction.
-Discrimination against Zainichi Koreans in hiring pushed them into so-called 3D (dirty, dangerous, and demeaning) industries.
-Annual sales of pachinko had been about 30 trillion yen since 1993, and Zainichi Koreans and Chongryon accounted for 90% of such sales.
+Zainichi Koreans are said to mainly be employed in pachinko parlors, restaurants/bars, and construction.
+Discrimination against Zainichi Koreans in hiring has pushed many into so-called 3D (dirty, dangerous, and demeaning) industries.
+Annual sales of pachinko have totaled about 30 trillion yen since 1993, and Zainichi Koreans have accounted for 90% of such sales.
 However, the pachinko industry is shrinking, because the Japanese government has imposed stricter regulations.
-The number of pachinko parlors decreased by 9.5% between 2012 and 2016, while the number of people playing pachinko dropped to less than 9.4 million.
+The number of pachinko parlors decreased by 9–10% between 2012 and 2016, while the number of people playing pachinko dropped to less than 9.4 million.

 Some Zainichi Koreans have developed yakiniku restaurants.
-The honorary president of the All Japan "Yakiniku" Association is Tae Do Park (alias: Taido Arai).
+The honorary president of the All Japan "Yakiniku" Association is Tae Do Park (alias Taido Arai).

-In the 1970s, newcomers started to enter the precious metal industry.
-Currently, 70% of precious metal products are made by certified Zainichi Koreans.
+In the 1970s, Korean newcomers started to enter the precious metals industry.
+Currently, 70% of precious metals products in Japan are made by certified Zainichi Koreans.

-Some Zainichi Koreans participate in organized crime, as do some people in other segments of the population.
-A former member of Sumiyoshi-kai estimates there are a few hundred Korean yakuza, and that some of them are bosses of branches.
-However, Korean gang members tend to go to China and Southeast Asia, as these countries are more lucrative for them than Japan.
+Some Zainichi Koreans participate in organized crime, as do people in other segments of the population.
+A former member of the yakuza group Sumiyoshi-kai estimated there are a few hundred Korean yakuza, and that some of them are bosses of branches.
+However, the member went on to say that Korean gang members tend to go to China and Southeast Asia, as these countries are more lucrative for them than Japan.

-There has been improvement in the field of the working rights of Zainichi Koreans since the 1970s.
-For example, foreigners including Zainichi Koreans were not allowed to become lawyers in Japan, but Kim Kyung Deok became the first Zainichi Korean lawyer in 1979.
-As of 2018, there are more than 100 Zainichi Korean lawyers in Japan, and some of them have worked as a member of LAZAK (Lawyers Association of Zainichi Koreans).
+There has been improvement in the working rights of Zainichi Koreans since the 1970s.
+For example, foreigners including Zainichi Koreans were previously not allowed to become lawyers in Japan, but Kim Kyung Deok became the first Zainichi Korean lawyer in 1979.
+As of 2018, there are more than 100 Zainichi Korean lawyers in Japan, and some of them have worked as members of LAZAK (Lawyers Association of Zainichi Koreans).